dathan/blog/content/posts/postmortem-of-a-2005-flickr-outage-modernized-for-today.md

 Before we delve into the Postmortem let's review the details of the database architecture and Flickr's overall Architecture at that time.
 Flickr at that time was a PHP shop, running PHP 4, using Smarty as its template Engine in Apache running MODPHP.
 PHP was everyplace because it's a great engine.
 I am sure that many hate this statement, that PHP is X or PHP is Y but in reality, it enabled Flickr to jump from a top 100 destination in the USA to a top 5 destination in less than 2 years.
 During these crucial 2 years, I was the main database architect and wrote a bunch of the PHP code that enabled Flickr to reach this level.

-The next two images from @iamcal show the overall architecture of Flickr at that time
+The next two images from [https://twitter.com/iamcal](@iamcal) show the overall architecture of Flickr at that time

 ![flickrlogical](/blog/img/Flickr-Logical-Arch-2007.png)